JayK0818/react-sample-code/src/components/router/readme.md

  * values in the URL it is hidden
 */
 <Link to='/user' state={{ from: 'home' }}></Link>
+<Link to='/user' reloadDocument={true}></Link> // reloadDocument 会刷新页面

+// replace: The replace property can be used if you'd like to replace the current entry in the history stack
+// preventScrollReset: let you prevent the scroll position from being reset to the top of the window

 const navigate = useNavigate() navigate('/user', { state: 'home' })